 As the heat slowly dissolves on a warm evening, a walk in the woodland will showcase the island’s white-striped free-tailed bat population.
 These nocturnal creatures create a sense of ethereal beauty in the woodland, quietly foraging above the tree canopy.
 Their unique echolocation calls reveal their presence to travellers listening from the wooded boundaries.

-Towards the end of winter, you may even spot humpback whales migrating through the waters, particularly at West End.
+During winter and spring, you may even spot humpback whales migrating through the waters, particularly at West End.
 You can also see long-nosed fur seals, bottlenose dolphins, and Australian sea lions from the Cathedral Rocks viewing platform.

 Boya-k maambakoort-koop